-In order to proceed to the vocational component of training for the Bar, prospective barristers will need to have met the admission requirements set out in the Authorisation Framework.
+In order to proceed to the vocational component of training for the Bar, prospective barristers will need to have met the admission requirements set out in the Authorisation Framework [link].
 One of these requirements is successfully passing the Bar Course Aptitude Test (BCAT).
 The BCAT tests aptitude for critical thinking and reasoning, which are key skills required for training for the Bar.
 The aim of the BCAT is to ensure that those undertaking the vocational component of training have the aptitude to succeed.
 More information on the BCAT, including the point the BCAT must be passed by for each training pathway, can be found in the Bar Qualification Manual.

-1 Following the United Kingdom's withdrawal from the European Union and/or any agreement made on European Law in future.
-The inclusion of European Law is currently under review, but will continue as one of the foundation subjects for the foreseeable future.
+1 Subject to the United Kingdom's withdrawal from the European Union and/or any agreement made on European Law in future.
+European Law will continue as one of the foundation subjects for the foreseeable future.